 Steel and Stainless steel are both alloys, meaning they form when metallic elements, two or more, combine with each other to enhance or further develop its properties such as but not limited to reactivity, density, thermal, and electrical conductivity, durability, and strength.

 What is Steel?

 Steel, as a metal alloy that is common around the globe, is a combination of iron and carbon.
-The history of steel can be traced back as far as 1400 BC where it is made in eastern part of Africa.
+The history of steel tracks back as far as 1400 BC where ancient people made it in the eastern part of Africa.

-Difference between Steel and Stainless Steel
+What is the Difference Between Steel and Stainless Steel?

 Steel and Stainless steel are not that very far in comparison with each other.
 Steel is the by-product of combining iron and carbon in the same way stainless steel consists of iron and chromium.
 Steels are generally useful in railways, roads, subways, bridges, other huge buildings and modern skyscrapers, shipbuilding, cars, armoured vehicles, and bulldozers.
 On the other hand, Stainless steel, due to its low cost and high resistance to corrosion and rust is normally important in small to medium objects like surgical instruments, cutlery, home appliances, cookware, storage tanks and even some handguns are consist of stainless steel.